Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Introduction

 By applying COME-CSIS to both synthetic and real datasets, we demonstrate its ability to overcome the limitations of the strong negative type \citep{lyons2013distance}, establishing it as a valuable tool for ultrahigh-dimensional non-Euclidean data analysis.
 In the real-data application, COME-CSIS was employed to identify genes associated with the shape of the corpus callosum.
 Compared to existing screening methods, our approach avoided selecting genes related primarily to age or Alzheimer's disease, which are well-known factors influencing corpus callosum morphology.
 These results provide important preliminary insights into the gene regulation mechanisms affecting the corpus callosum and open the door for further investigation.

 The following contents are organized as follows: In Section~\ref{sec:preliminary}, we introduce notation and formulate our problem.
 Then, we propose a novel marginal utility for CSIS and a related CSIS procedure and study their theoretical properties in Section~\ref{sec:COME-CSIS}.
+In Section~\ref{sec:Emp}, we conduct simulation studies to evaluate the performance of our method.
 In Section~\ref{sec:App}, we analyze a real-world dataset to demonstrate the helpfulness of our method.
-In Section~\ref{sec:Emp}, we conduct simulation studies to evaluate the performance of our method.
 Finally, we conclude this article with a few remarks in Section~\ref{sec:dis}.
 All of the technical details are deferred to the supplementary materials.